A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Potential outcomes and estimands

 \subsection{Potential outcomes under interference}

-Here we utilize potential outcomes that account for both a unit's own exposure values and its neighboring exposure values.
-Commonly it is assumed that potential outcomes of a unit are not affected by treatment or exposure levels of others, sometimes referred to as \textit{no interference} between units \citep{cox1958planning} or, when combined with a consistency assumption, the stable unit treatment value assumption (SUTVA, \citealp{rubin1980randomization}).
-In our setting, however, defining the potential outcomes only in terms of a unit's exposure is insufficient.
-Consider two scenarios in which a unit is exposed to the same level of exposure in its own geographic area, but is exposed to either low or high levels of exposure during day to day mobility.
-If these exposures have an effect on the outcome, we would expect the potential outcomes in these two scenarios to differ, leading to violations of consistency due to multiple versions of treatment that depend on the level of neighboring exposure values.
-For this reason, we first define potential outcomes as $Y_i(\boldsymbol{w}^{all})$, which is the outcome we would observe for unit $i$ if the entire sample were exposed to pollution levels $\boldsymbol{w}^{all}$.
-This leads to a prohibitively large set of potential outcomes as they depend on the exposure levels at all $n$ locations, so we require assumptions to reduce the complexity of potential outcomes.
-Similar to \cite{aronow2017estimating} and \cite{forastiere2021identification} we make the following assumption: \\ \\ \textbf{Assumption 1:} Consistency of potential outcomes.
-For any $\boldsymbol{W}^{all}$ and ${\boldsymbol{W}^{all}}'$ such that $\boldsymbol{W}_i^{all} = {\boldsymbol{W}_i^{all}}'$ and $g(\boldsymbol{W}_{-i}^{all}) = g({\boldsymbol{W}_{-i}^{all}}')$, we have that
+It is commonly assumed that potential outcomes of a unit are not affected by exposure levels of other units.
+Typically this assumption is referred to as \textit{no interference} between units \citep{cox1958planning} or, when combined with the \textit{no-multiple-versions-of-treatment} assumption, the stable unit treatment value assumption (SUTVA, \citealp{rubin1980randomization}).
+To see how this assumption doesn't hold in our setting, consider two scenarios in which a unit is exposed to the same level of exposure in its own geographic area, but is exposed to either low or high levels of exposure during day-to-day mobility.
+If these exposures have an effect on the outcome, we would expect the potential outcomes in these two scenarios to differ, leading to violations of SUTVA due to multiple versions of treatment that depend on the level of neighboring exposure values.
+For this reason, we first define potential outcomes as $Y_i(\boldsymbol{w}^{all}; \bT_i)$, which is the outcome we would observe for unit $i$ if the entire sample were exposed to global pollution levels $\boldsymbol{w}^{all} = (\bw_1', \bw_2',...,\bw_n')'$ with the mobility network $\bT_i$, and assume that $Y_i = Y_i(\bW^{all}; \bT_i)$.
+We note that $\bT_i$ is not a primary exposure of interest (e.g. air pollution) but rather a given structural feature governing interference.
+To distinguish this from primary exposures, we use a semicolon in the potential outcomes notation.
+This general formulation leads to a prohibitively large set of potential outcomes, since each unit’s outcome could, in principle, depend on the exposures and mobility patterns of all other units.

-This ensures that the potential outcome is only a function of a unit's own exposure and all remaining exposures through $\boldsymbol{G}_i$.
-For this reason, we can write our potential outcomes as $Y_i(\boldsymbol{w}, \boldsymbol{g})$, which is the outcome we would observe if unit $i$ was exposed to pollution levels $\boldsymbol{w}$ and neighboring exposure levels $\boldsymbol{g}$.